SciCatProject/docs-template/README.md

 ## Default
 The default way of using this repository is to use it in a new project as a template repository.
 It will set up the docs structure and workflows for you.

-To edit the documentation of your new repository, write `.md` files inside the `docs` directory.
+To edit the documentation of your new repository, write `.md` files inside its `docs` directory.

 ### Editing the mkdocs.yml
 **Structuring the docs**